cinquemb/crowdfund-mine/ops/ideas.md

 maybe preprocess to filter out scraped time stamps and time left in order to see difference in funding amounts and backers comm <(sort fund_mined_data/1387307355.86.json) <(sort fund_mined_data/1387314130.91.json)

+# ML/Sentement alyisis on tween content #

+Use an [API](https://app.viralheat.com/developer/sentiment) or use techniques from [here](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) from mashape that is free?
+Include tweet content in json data from social-mine.py?